 “The big change will be when AI is better integrated into the back end of e-commerce to build a better customer experience during the order management, fraud review, picking, packing, delivering and customer support stages of the buying journey.” –

 Mike Cassidy, Signifyd

-AI will not just aid strategic decisions, but it can also make the best decisions based on the analyzed data through automation systems.
+AI will aid strategic decisions.
+But it can also make the best decisions based on the analysed data through automation systems.
 Expert Joe Skorupa explains it this way:

 “The dazzle of AI for retailers is how it can analyze vast databases in an instant and then determine next best actions. […] So, instead of a retail buyer pulling up reports about competitive pricing or an assortment planner reviewing rules for A, B and C stores, an AI bot can pull reports, review rules, and then take the best recommended action.
 This will revolutionize many headquarters jobs as we currently know them in retail.” – Joe Skorupa, RIS News

 However, as one of the managing partners at Retail Systems Research pointed out, shoppers will not really notice AI, but their relationships and experiences with brands will see a radical improvement.